Nukesor/sticker-finder/README.md

 - Inline query search by tags, text, emoji, stickerset name and title.
 - Fuzzy searching to match similar words or typos.
-- Multi language support (with English as default and fallback).
 - Tagging of single stickers or whole sets.
 - NSFW and Furry filter.
 Use `nsfw` or `fur` tag to explicitly search for this stuff.
 - Sticker set addition in direct conversations or when the bot is added to groups.
 - Random tagging of stickers if you're bored.
-- Set languages of whole sticker sets with `/set_lang [lang]`.
 - `/vote_ban [reason]` for inappropriate sticker sets.
 - A minimalistic mode for groups that don't want user interaction (I already host one with the name [@stfil_bot](https://t.me/stfil_bot)).